 For two days, around 50 representatives from NGOs, governmental organizations, academia and sustainability experts from different industries have been discussing together with PUMA colleagues on how to drive positive change as well as gave feedback on how to implement our 10FOR20 Sustainability Targets.

 Topics at this year's Talks at Banz have been as diverse as ever.
 A welcome from our CEO Bjørn Gulden and our Global Director SourceCo Michael Bennett was followed by a reiteration of our Sustainability Strategy from our Head of Corporate Sustainability Stefan Seidel.
 Then, we initiated discussions on topics ranging from solutions for positive impact, drivers for change or human rights (on the first day) to lifecycle thinking and sustainable consumption and industry convergence of social standards (on the second day).
+The meeting was closed by our COO Lars Sørensen who also defined the key takeaways.

 Besides presentations, for example on the situation of refugees in Turkey, the main focus was on active discussions within smaller groups that would offer practical advice and concrete steps on how to achieve our targets.